langston-barrett/contract.el/README.md

 * `contract-not-c`: For negating contracts
 * `contract-and-c`
 * `contract-or-c`
+* `contract-cons-of-c`: For pairs of contracts that describe a cons cell
 * `contract->`: For describing functions
 * `contract->d`: For very precise, thorough description of functions